Documentation Index

 "url": "https://api.yourapp.com/webhooks/yativo",

-"events": ["deposit.detected", "deposit.confirmed", "transaction.confirmed", "transaction.failed", "swap.completed", "swap.failed"],
+"events": ["deposit.detected", "deposit.confirmed", "transaction.failed", "transaction.authorized", "transaction.settled", "customer.funded"],

 "secret": "whsec_a8f3c2e1d4b7f9e2c5a3b6d8f1e4c7a2b5d8e1f4",

-"createdAt": "2026-03-26T15:00:00Z"
+"created_at": "2026-03-26T15:00:00Z"

 }